wur-wsg/VIC/docs/Development/working-with-git.md

 - distribution of official and bleeding edge releases of the model source code.

 ## VIC for Model users (non developers)
-In general, if you are only going to be using the model and not working directly on the source code, you may just download the model either from [VIC github page](https://github.com/UW-Hydro/VIC) or [VIC-WUR github page](https://github.com/wur-wsg/VIC).
+In general, if you are only going to be using the model and not working directly on the source code, you may just download the model either from [VIC github page](https://github.com/UW-Hydro/VIC).
 Additional archived tags and releases (including all previous VIC versions) are available [here](https://github.com/UW-Hydro/VIC/tags).

 ## VIC for Developers
 If you plan on contributing to model development or would like a systematic way to incorporate updates to the VIC source code, we encourage you to use Git.
 The following sections are designed to get you started using git and working with the VIC source code repository.